 - Buy special plates and utensils that are special for the food allergic child.
 This was my dad’s idea.
 We wanted to pick a color that you could see from across the camp site so found some red plates, utensils, and cups from the dollar store.

 - Bring your own pots and pans and label those in the special color too.
 If it was red the group knew not to touch it, that was for James.

 - Pack extra soap.
-The restrooms in the public campsite were sometimes low and I was glad I was prepared.
+The restrooms in the public campsite were sometimes low, and I was glad I was prepared.

-Once you get there:
+Once you get to the campsite:

 - Everyone is involved, even the kids.
 The kids even felt a special duty to help keep James safe.
 They were extra helpful.